PlexVerse23/Portfolio-Projects/Seller Sense - A Marketplace Seller Health Model/ReadME.md

 - Deploy the 6-week order volume monitoring window as an early intervention trigger
 - Automate first-touch seller outreach using AI-generated personalized messages (human-approved before sending)
-- Use systemic pattern detection (3+ sellers same category declining) as a feedback loop to product and policy teams — individual seller interventions won't fix platform-level issues
+- Use systemic pattern detection (3+ sellers same category declining) as a feedback loop to product and policy teams, individual seller interventions won't fix platform-level issues
-- Build a 90-day intensive onboarding program for new sellers — highest churn risk cohort
+- Build a 90-day intensive onboarding program for new sellers, highest churn risk cohort
-- Adjust health scoring to account for regional logistics baselines — don't penalize sellers for infrastructure issues outside their control
+- Adjust health scoring to account for regional logistics baselines, don't penalize sellers for infrastructure issues outside their control

 ---